discretize/discretize-guides/builds/guardian/power-dragonhunter/index.md

 The first step consists of using <Skill name="Symbol of Resolution"/>, <Skill name="Whirling Wrath"/> and <Skill name="Binding Blade"/> off-cooldown (in this order of priority if multiple come up at the same time).

 - <Skill name="Symbol of Resolution"/> and <Skill name="Whirling Wrath"/> are your 2 biggest damaging weapon skills on the Greatsword.
-- Make sure to be in the hitbox of the enemy whenever possible for <Skill name="Whirling Wrath"/>. <Skill name="Whirling Wrath"/> deals additional damage when casted inside a hitbox.
+- Make sure to be in the hitbox of the enemy whenever possible for <Skill name="Whirling Wrath"/>. <Skill name="Whirling Wrath"/> deals additional damage when casted inside a hitbox due to the additional projectiles.
-- <Skill name="Binding Blade"/> will deal more damage if you are in the hitbox while there are extra enemies around.
+- <Skill name="Binding Blade"/> will throw additional projectiles for each nearby enemy, dealing bonus damage to bosses if you are inside the hitbox.

 **Step 2: Trap + F1 Combo**